nicolasgasco/42_cub3d/README.md

   111111
   ```
 - Transforming the data in a way that can be easily fed to the graphical API
-- Doing the raycasting calculation to render the scene and adding player movement
+- Doing the raycasting calculation to render the scene
+- Adding player movement

 ## Features
 - Different texture for each orientation (North, South, West, East)